Azure/KAN/src/portal/README.md

-# KAN Portal
+# SYMPHONY Portal

 _(last edit: 4/24/2023)_

-KAN Portal is packaged as a Docker container.
+SYMPHONY Portal is packaged as a Docker container.
 We provide a ```Makefile``` for building the container and pushing the container to a container registry.

 ## 0. Prerequisites
 * [Docker](https://www.docker.com/products/docker-desktop)